cispa/CacheWarp/userspace-controller/cachewarp/README.md

 **INSTR_VERBOSE**: Register change of each non-zero-step.

 **VEC_SEQ**:
-`1` stands for a special sequence of register changes is provided to locate the target.
+`1`: A special sequence of register changes is provided to locate the target.
-`0` stands for blindly drop
+`0`: Blindly drop.

 **count**: How many instructions (single-step) needs to be executed after the sequence is matched.